La Fenice: Artistic notes

-Facade
+Façade

-Built in 1792 to a plan by the Architect Giannantonio Selva, the facade of the building is the only element to have completely survived the two fires that almost entirely destroyed the opera house in 1836 and 1996.
+Built in 1792 to a plan by the architect Giannantonio Selva, the façade of the building is the only element to have completely survived the two fires that almost entirely destroyed the opera house in 1836 and 1996.

 Unlike the other theaters in the city, whose entrances are in secluded places like alleys and small squares, La Fenice is the only historic Venetian theatre facing onto an open space, Campo San Fantin.
-It is also the only one to feature a colonnade in neo-classical style in its facade.
+It is also the only one to feature a colonnade in neo-classical style in its façade.
 This bears the theatre's insignia in the centre portraying the phoenix that rises from the flames, carved in 1837 to design by Giambattista Meduna.
-The facade features two statues in niches representing the muses of tragedy and dance: Melpomene and Terpsichore.
+The façade features two statues in niches representing the muses of tragedy and dance: Melpomene and Terpsichore.
 Above them are the masks of Comedy and Tragedy, thought to be by Domenico Fadiga.

 The first sculptures that adorned the entrance to the opera house, in terracotta and carved in Baroque style, were attributed to either Giuseppe Bernardi or his nephew Giovanni Ferrari, both of whom taught Canova.

-They were replaced in 1875 as they were in an advanced state of decay and were in any case thought incompatible, if restored, with the classical style of the facade.
+They were replaced in 1875 as they were in an advanced state of decay and were in any case thought incompatible, if restored, with the classical style of the façade.
 The two new statues were made in Custoza stone by Augusto Benvenuti in a new style that better suited the building.
 All trace of the original sculptures was lost after the theatre management sold them to Benvenuti in 1876.

 Two commemorative stelae were placed in the entrance vestibule after the 1837 reconstruction.
 The one on the right, sculpted in that year by Antonio Giaccarelli to an original design by Giambattista Meduna, is attributed to the architect Giannantonio Selva.
 The one on the left, in honour of the playwright Carlo Goldoni, is by Luigi Zandomeneghi and was moved from the atrium where it had been dedicated on 26 December 1830.
 The new sign of the opera house, in gold and blue, again to a design By Meduna, was also placed above the entrance in 1837.